Kota district

 Further, Kota is surrounded by four power stations within its 50 km radius.
 First is Rajasthan atomic power plant which is an atomic power plant and is very near to Kota at a place called Rawatbhata and is situated at a place called Rawatbhata in the Chittorgarh District.
 Second is Kota Thermal Power plant which generates power from coal and is situated at the bank of Chambal river and is within Kota city.
 Third is Anta Gas Power plant which generates power from gas and is situated at a place called Anta in the Baran District. and the fourth is Jawahar Sagar Power plant which is hydraulic power plant.

+Divisions

+There are a total of 5 tehsils within Kota District.
+They are listed as follows: